 The decades-long conflict has made cooperation between different parts of the country more difficult.
 One project outcome is that the joint meetings between Somali project partners have made the cooperation easier and increased contacts between the actors of different environmental protection sectors.

 The best practices of our first environmental project Sahansaho were implemented into planning of the Ramaad project.

 Planting trees and testing species.
 Increasing environmental awareness.
 Aiming for an environmentally more sustainable local government.
 New ideas for charcoal sellers.

 Guriel and Dhusamareeb in Galmudug region, El-Adde in Gedo region and Afmadow in Jubaland region.

 Beneficiaries include families in the project areas, farmers, women, charcoal producers and sellers, local governments, students, teachers and volunteers.
 In the long run many communities in the dry areas in Somalia and Horn of Africa will benefit from improved state of the environment and environment protection know-how.

-The project started in 2014 and it’s planned to go on for ten years.
-It’s being funded by the Ministry of Foreign Affairs development cooperation funds, donations and membership fees.
+The project started in 2014.
+The current project phase of 2019–2022 will be the final phase of the project.
+The project is funded by the Ministry of Foreign Affairs development cooperation funds, donations and membership fees.